- This event has passed.

 - This FD Early Intervention webinar offers CE credits through the Early Intervention Training Program (EITP) at the University of Illinois for providers in Illinois.
 To learn more about EITP, go to https://eitp.education.illinois.edu/

-- The following states have agreed to recognize the CE credits we offer: Georgia, Kansas, Maryland, North Carolina, Ohio, Texas, and Virginia.
+- The following states have agreed to recognize the CE credits we offer: Georgia, Kansas, Maryland, North Carolina, Ohio, Texas, Virginia, and for Family Resources Coordinators in Washington state.

 - We continue to seek additional recognition from other states.
 Please check back frequently for updates.